parkbenchsolutions/locales/README.md

 And possibly others...

+For all of these components, you can pass in a "notranslate" attribute to indicate you are handling the translation for all labels in that component yourself (by wrapping them with a ```t()``).
+You can also pass a "namespace" attribute to indicate which namespace you want to use.

 2) You can use a utility called ```i18nJsonArrayOfObjects``` to translate a label attribute of an array of objects.

 3) While the above strategies cover a wide range of our existing labels, there are many that will not pass through one of these components and be translated.
 For these, you must manually wrap the label in the special translation function ```t()```

 ### Translating a page